Kileak/CTF/2017/codegate/pwn/hunting/readme.md

 rand() & 3
 ```

-to calculate the attack the boss uses.
+to calculate the attack, the boss will be using.

 Since the random generator was initialized with the current time as seed, we should easily be able to guess the attack every time and use the appropriate shield by initializing our own random generator with the same time (which is just current time at process start).